wighawag/fuzd/README.md

 # fuzd

+FUZD allows users to schedule and execute transactions in the future without the server knowing their content until execution time.
+It supports encrypted transactions using [Drand](drand.love) and is modular, supporting multiple execution engines and decryption systems.
+The project currently supports both Starknet and EVM chains.

 ## Blindfolded Execution

 fuzd allow you to execute transactions in the futire without knowing their content until execution time